Autobahn: Safety

 In 2014, autobahns carried 31% of motorized road traffic while accounting for 11% of Germany's traffic deaths.
 The autobahn fatality rate of 1.6 deaths per billion travel-kilometres compared favorably with the 4.6 rate on urban streets and 6.5 rate on rural roads.
 However, these types of roads are not comparable according to German traffic researcher Bernhard Schlag: "You don't have some of the problems that are accident-prone there at all.
 No cyclists, no pedestrians, no crossing traffic, hardly any direct oncoming traffic.
 In that sense, it's not surprising that autobahns are relatively safe roads [compared to other road types]."

 According to official statistics from 2018, unlimited highways in Germany claimed about 71% of fatalities on highways.
 However, autobahns without speed limits also account for 70% of the entire autobahn network, which puts the high proportion of collision fatalities on stretches without speed limits into perspective.
 The often resulting thinking that speed limits would not make roads significantly safer, however, is a fallacy, since it is precisely those roads that have a high volume of traffic and thus a high risk of collisions that are given speed limits.

-According to Schlag, unsafe and older drivers, in particular, would avoid the autobahn because they perceive the high-speed differentials and very fast drivers as scary, and instead congregate on rural roads where the risk of collisions is higher anyway.
+According to Schlag, unsafe and older drivers, in particular, would avoid the autobahn because they perceive the large speed differentials and very fast drivers as scary, and instead congregate on rural roads where the risk of collisions is higher anyway.

 In contrast to other road types, where the number of collisions has continuously decreased, the number of collisions on autobahns has remained relatively stable or even increased for several years since 2009.